jeffmcfadden/genie_cli/README.md

-# TDD CLI
+# Genie CLI

-TDD CLI is a command-line tool that brings Test Driven Development (TDD) principles to life by integrating with a large language model (LLM) through the `ruby_llm` library.
-It provides an interactive session where you can ask the AI assistant to write tests, implement code, and manage your codebase—all while enforcing a strict TDD workflow.
+Genie CLI is a command-line tool that brings Test Driven Development (Genie) principles to life by integrating with a large language model (LLM) through the `ruby_llm` library.
+It provides an interactive session where you can ask the AI assistant to write tests, implement code, and manage your codebase—all while enforcing a strict Genie workflow.

 ## Features